 L'Avant-Scène will offer students the opportunity to put their language skills in motion by discovering French theater in general and by acting in French, in particular.

 An introduction to the craft of acting through scene study monologues and, finally, a longer scene drawn from a play, to develop a method of working on a script.
-Emphasis will be placed on honesty, spontaneity, and establishing a personal connection with the scene's substance.

 A continuation of THR 201: Guide students in ways to develop a role and to explore important texts and characters in an imaginative and honest manner.

 Special directing assignments will be made for each student, whose work will be analyzed by the instructor and other members of the workshop.
-Students will be aided in their preparations by the instructor; they will also study the spectrum of responsibilities and forms of research involved in directing plays of different styles.

 The Fall Show provides students with a rigorous and challenging experience of creating theater under near-professional circumstances.